klingtnet/klingtnet.github.io/content/articles/almost-30-best-albums-of-2021.md

 Roy Montgomery.
 [Grouper]'s 2009 [split EP](https://www.discogs.com/master/214067-Roy-Montgomery-Grouper-Roy-Montgomery-Grouper) introduced me to the music of the New Zealand based guitarist and it also spawned my love for drone and ambient music.
 I cannot exactly say what makes me love his music so much, but somehow the layered guitar tunes together with the ethereal reverb in the background create an atmosphere that makes me comfy, and which reminds of warm and sunny summer days that I spent in the country side (or that I just imagined while daydreaming).
 For me it's just the perfect music to relax and drift away with my thoughts.

-When [Grapefruit Record Club] announced the 40th anniversary LP series I haven't give it a second thought and pre-ordered the vinyls the same day, planning to make myself a little christmas present.
-But, shipping was delayed to January 2022 because an unprecedented backup at pressing plants ([damn you Adele!](https://www.vox.com/the-goods/2021/11/22/22797290/adele-vinyl-record-supply-chain-delays)).
+When [Grapefruit Record Club] announced the 40th anniversary LP series I haven't given it a second thought and pre-ordered the vinyls the same day, planning to make myself a little christmas present.
+But, shipping was delayed to January 2022 because of an unprecedented backup at pressing plants ([damn you Adele!](https://www.vox.com/the-goods/2021/11/22/22797290/adele-vinyl-record-supply-chain-delays)).

 Roy Montgomery might be best known for his work with Dadamah, an experimental rock/shoegaze group where he sang and played guitar.
-Their sole album, This is Not a Dream, contains two tracks that still give me goosebumps whenever I listen to them, [Too Hot to Dry](https://www.youtube.com/watch?v=MpwKdaPCcII&t=592s) and [High Tension House](https://www.youtube.com/watch?v=MpwKdaPCcII&t=1714s).
+Their sole album, _This is Not a Dream_, contains two tracks that still give me goosebumps whenever I listen to them, [Too Hot to Dry](https://www.youtube.com/watch?v=MpwKdaPCcII&t=592s) and [High Tension House](https://www.youtube.com/watch?v=MpwKdaPCcII&t=1714s).
 His music is melancholic while being still positive, hard to describe.
 This tension might be the reason I'm so fascinated by it.

 In an interview, I read about him, he said that he is a self-taught guitarist.
 This gives me hope that I can sometimes create similar atmospheres on my guitar.
-One my new year's resolutions is to finally take guitar lessons, no excuses anymore.
+One of my new year's resolutions is to finally take guitar lessons, no excuses anymore.

 <iframe style="border: 0; width: 100%; height: 120px;" src="https://bandcamp.com/EmbeddedPlayer/album=2966139599/size=large/bgcol=333333/linkcol=0f91ff/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://grapefruit1.bandcamp.com/album/roy-montgomery-40th-anniversary-2021-lp-series">Roy Montgomery 40th Anniversary 2021 LP Series by Roy Montgomery</a></iframe>